-The ancient Roman women were athletes.
+Ancient Roman women were athletes.
 Credit: Public Domain

-During an excavation of the ancient Roman villa near Piazza Armerina in Sicily archaeologists found an intriguing mosaic that depicts ancient bikini girls.
+During an excavation of the ancient Roman villa near Piazza Armerina in Sicily, archaeologists found an intriguing mosaic that depicts ancient bikini girls.
 The Villa Romana del Casale on Sicily today is a UNESCO world heritage site, containing a collection of Roman mosaics that is considered one of the finest yet discovered.

 This fantastic artwork dates back to the Diocletian period (286-305 AD).
 Similar mosaics have been discovered in Tellaro in northern Italy and Patti, another part of Sicily.